-3. Symptoms of a Slipped Disc
+3. Symptoms of a herniated disc

 If you have discomfort in the middle of your back, it could be a herniated dorsal disc .
-And if you notice tension and pain in your neck or even in your arms, it is possible you have a herniated cervical disc .
+Lastly, if you notice tension and pain in your neck or even in your arms, it is possible you have a herniated cervical disc .

 4. When Should I See a Doctor?

 The symptoms of a herniated disc of any kind will prevent you from leading a normal life.
 You won’t be able to walk normally, work, or lift anything.
 You will have difficulty sleeping and it will be hard to sit down on a chair.

 Read more: Stop Insomnia with These Homemade Juices

 If these symptoms last for two straight weeks, see a doctor so that they can properly diagnose you.

 Doctors say you should go to the emergency room if you experience urinary incontinence or uncontrolled sphincters.
 If a hernia is making your normal body functions difficult, that’s a sign of something quite serious that needs medical attention.